 Tickets are not replaceable.
 Students who receive tickets will not receive duplicates in the case of loss or damage.

-Students who register online by April 1, 2013 at 5 p.m.
+Students who register online starting March 1, 2015 and before April 1, 2015 at 5 p.m.
 EDT and indicate that they are planning to attend the convocation ceremony secure two guest tickets for convocation.
 Guest tickets are not required for graduates themselves.
-With the exception of the law and management school diploma ceremonies, which require guest tickets, no other diploma ceremony requires guest tickets.

 Based on the number of graduates anticipated to participate in this year's convocation ceremony, extra tickets are NOT likely to be available.
 Should extra tickets become available graduates can request them by contacting the school from which they will receive their diploma (i.e. Graduate Studies).

-Students who register online by April 1, 2013 at 5 p.m.
-EDT reserve two guest tickets, which are provided free of charge.
-The university does not offer an option for graduates or guests to purchase additional commencement tickets.
+Students who register online starting March 1, 2015 and before April 1, 2015 at 5 p.m.
+EDT reserve two guest tickets, which are provided at no cost.
+The university does not offer an option for graduates or guests to purchase additional commencement convocation tickets.
+The tickets are not available for purchase.

 If available, additional guest tickets will be distributed by your commencement coordinator after April 10.
 Your commencement coordinator will determine the method to be used for extra ticket distribution.